 - J&J's Immunology Drugs Revenue, J&J's Oncology Drugs Revenue and J&J's Anti-Infective Drugs Revenue: Our valuation of phase 3 drugs incorporates 50% probability of phase 3 drugs reaching commercial launch stage and therefore, our revenue forecast includes probability-adjusted revenue for these drugs.
 Neuroscience, immunology, anti-infective and oncology drugs together account for 40% of our price estimate for Johnson & Johnson.
 If any issues plague JNJ's phase 3 drugs and the company is unable to achieve FDA approval for them, it could imply 10% downside to our price estimate.

 Medical Devices Business Crumbles Under Competitive Pressure

-- J&J's Orthopedics Devices Revenue and J&J's Surgical Devices Revenue: The revenues from J&J's medical devices & diagnostics segment have declined at a CAGR of 1% over the last 5 years.
+- J&J's Orthopedics Devices Revenue and J&J's Surgical Devices Revenue: The revenues from J&J's medical devices & diagnostics segment have declined in low-single-digits on average over the last 5 years.
 It remains to be seen if J&J can sustain the revival that initiated in 2016 after falling from peak in 2013.
 Competition from new players has led to pricing pressure, which has brought down incremental growth despite increased shipments.
 We currently expect low growth in medical devices and diagnostics business.
 However, if the competition intensifies and J&J fails to find new growth drivers, its revenues can dip further by $5-$6 billion leading to approximately 10% downside.

 Johnson & Johnson (NYSE:JNJ) is an American multinational pharmaceutical, medical devices and consumer packaged goods manufacturer founded in 1886.
 The company (also called J&J) and its subsidiaries are engaged in the research and development, manufacture and sale of a range of products in the health care field.
 It has more than 250 operating companies conducting business worldwide.